Best practices for Synapse SQL pool in Azure Synapse Analytics (formerly SQL DW)

 Use larger resource class to improve query performance

-SQL Analytics uses resource groups as a way to allocate memory to queries.
+SQL pool uses resource groups as a way to allocate memory to queries.
 Out of the box, all users are assigned to the small resource class, which grants 100 MB of memory per distribution.
 Since there are always 60 distributions and each distribution is given a minimum of 100 MB, system wide the total memory allocation is 6,000 MB, or just under 6 GB.

 Use Smaller Resource Class to Increase Concurrency